 For the extremities (upper limb): Chiropractic management of the upper extremity patient.
 Chiropractic and other manipulative techniques for the upper extremity.
 Strapping, bracing and rehabilitation protocols.
 The pregnant and paediatric patient.

 CHIROPRACTIC PRINCIPLES AND PRACTICE IVB (CPPR421)

-Theory: I period Practical I period
+Theory: I period Practical I period Tutorial: as required

 Average of tests calculated separately for theory and practical components of the modules